timwarnock/best-practices-and-notes/interview-questions/simple.md

 - Describe LEFT, RIGHT, INNER, OUTER, and NATURAL joins

-- Given the following schema, find all "people" records with two or less "tags"
+- Given the following schema, find all `people` records with two or less `tags`

 ```
 CREATE TABLE people (